WPI-SGA-Financials/WPIFinBot/README.md

 ## Dependencies
 -  [Node Version Manager](https://github.com/nvm-sh/nvm) - Used to install and manage node instances.
 -  [Yarn](https://classic.yarnpkg.com/en/docs/install#alternatives-stable) - Used inplace of NPM for getting node packages.
+-  [Docker](https://docs.docker.com/get-docker/) - Used in the Docker install
 -  Creation of a SlackBot in your workspace ([See Notes for a video link](#notes))

 ## Installation